Generic Name: elotuzumab (el-oh-TOOZ-ue-mab) (Intravenous route)

 It is very important that your doctor check you at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Using this medicine together with lenalidomide while you are pregnant can harm your unborn baby.
-Men and women should use an effective form of birth control to prevent pregnancy during treatment.
-If you think a pregnancy has occurred while using the medicine, tell your doctor right away.
+Using this medicine together with lenalidomide and dexamethasone or pomalidomide and dexamethasone while you are pregnant can harm your unborn baby.
+Men and women should use an effective form of birth control to prevent pregnancy during treatment with this medicine.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

-Call your doctor right away if you have a cough that won't go away, weight loss, night sweats, fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, or blurred vision.
+Call your doctor right away if you have a cough that would not go away, weight loss, night sweats, fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, or blurred vision.
 These may be symptoms of an infection.